OlaFosheimGrostad/dex/README.md

 TODO: Semantics
 ---------------
-Overflow on unigned integers is undefined behaviour.
+Overflow on unigned integers is undefined behaviour, except for shift left.
+Detected at runtime in sanitization builds.

 Strict Dex | Semantics
 -----------|----------